RazvanDu/DynamicSlicing/README.md

 Example: [run_slicegpt_perplexity.py](./experiments/run_slicegpt_perplexity.py)

-_Note:_ If the model you wish to support is not available in HuggingFace, you will also need to implement custom model loading and initialization functionality.
+_Note:_ If the model you wish to support is not available in Hugging Face, you will also need to implement custom model loading and initialization functionality.

 ## Contributing